haufse/xtremes/README.md

 Note:
 -----
-   This project is under active & heavy development.
+   This project will be updated throughout the project phase.
+It will be used to provide code